genelet/godbi/README.md

 func (*DBI) QuerySQLTypeLabel (lists *[]map[string]interface{}, typeLabels []string, selectLabels []string, query string, args ...interface{}) error func (*DBI) SelectSQLTypeLabel(lists *[]map[string]interface{}, typeLabels []string, selectLabels []string, query string, args ...interface{}) error
 ```
-These functions assign both data types and column names in the queries.
+These functions re-assign both data types and column names in the queries.

 <br /><br />
 ### 1.4) Query Single Row with _SELECT_

-In some cases we may just want to select one row from a query.
+In some cases we know there is only one row from a query.

 #### 1.4.1) *GetSQLLable*

 ```
 func (*DBI) GetSQLLabel(res map[string]interface{}, query string, selectLabels []string, args ...interface{}) error
 ```
-which is similar to *SelectSQLLable* but has only one row output to *res*.
+which is similar to *SelectSQLLable* but has only single output to *res*.

 #### 1.4.2) *GetArgs*

 ```
 func (*DBI) GetArgs(res url.Values, query string, args ...interface{}) error
 ```
-which is similar to *SelectSQL* but has only one row output to *res* of type [url.Values](https://golang.org/pkg/net/url/).
+which is similar to *SelectSQL* but has only sinlge output to *res* which uses type [url.Values](https://golang.org/pkg/net/url/).
 This function will be used mainly in web applications, where HTTP request data are expressed in _url.Values_.

 <br /><br />